Danyal-Faheem/frontend-app-courses/README.rst

 Purpose
 *******

-This repository is a template for Open edX micro-frontend applications.
+This repository is a template for OpenedX micro-frontend applications.
 It is flagged as a Template Repository, meaning it can be used as a basis for new GitHub repositories by clicking the green "Use this template" button above.
 The rest of this document describes how to work with your new micro-frontend